 • Mandatory substance abuse treatment

-Punishments usually vary based on the number of offenses: First-time offenders typically face lighter penalties than those who have been convicted before.
+Punishments usually vary based on the number and severity of offenses: First-time offenders typically face lighter penalties than those who have been convicted before.
 Aggravating factors may also increase sentences, such as:

 • The presence of a minor in the car